-In May of 1968 at a divisional race in Denver, Colorado, the car became the first Top Fueler to break the 200mph barrier in the high altitude with a special high compression motor built specifically for running in the mile-high air.
+In May of 1968 at a divisional race in Denver, Colorado, the car became the first Top Fueler to break the 200mph barrier in the high altitude with a special high compression motor built specifically for running in the mile-high air (white block shown in photos).
 Edstrom would also set the strip e.t. record and take runner-up honors.
-Several weeks later, and with the “flatlander” motor back between the rails, the team advanced to the finals at an event at Minnesota Dragways.
+Several weeks later, the team advanced to the finals at an event at Minnesota Dragways.
 This would be the last run for the car as Edstrom suffered a violent crash after the crankshaft broke and parts came out of the car as it neared the lights at close to 200mph.
 The dragster barrel-rolled, destroying the car, but fortunately Edstrom only suffered a broken wrist in the incident.
 Fred and Pete watched all of this from the starting line, and feared the worst, but the roll cage and driver’s compartment held up as it was designed.

 The team decided to have George Wepplo construct another chassis, and trying some of George’s ideas went to a longer chassis, around 220” wheelbase.
 The car eliminated the saddle design and featured welded upright tubes instead of the saddles.
 Unlike the flexi-flyer chassis, the design also required the team to add additional front end weight to keep the car down when Edstrom hit the throttle.
 They also changed their paint scheme to a bright green color featuring black scallops.
-They debuted the car in the summer of 1968, and ran successfully across the midwest well into the 1969 season.
-While attempting to qualify for the US Nationals that year, Edstrom again suffered a crash with the guardrail after breaking a blower belt in the lights.
+They debuted the car in the summer of 1968, and ran successfully across the midwest.
+While attempting to qualify for the US Nationals , Edstrom again suffered a crash with the guardrail after breaking a blower belt in the lights.
 The incident effectively ended racing for the team as the three original partners focused on careers and family.

 END OF THE ROAD Continued